SAP/openui5/docs/developing.md

 ```

 ### Running Tests
-Convenient, automated test execution is not yet possible with the UI5 Build and Development Tooling.
+Automated test execution is not yet possible with UI5 Tooling.
 Please refer to the [legacy Grunt development environment documentation](developing_legacy_grunt.md).